ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](gray_type.png)](gray_type.png)

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
+> REMINDER:
 > The "`-type`" setting is generally only used as a guide when an image is being read or written to a file.
-> As such its action is delayed to the final write of the image.
+> As such, its action is delayed to the final write of the image.
 > Its effect is also highly dependant on the capabilities of the image file format involved and is used to override ImageMagick's normal determination during that process.
 > See the [Type](../basics/#type) examples for more information.*
 >
 > ![](../img_www/warning.gif)![](../img_www/space.gif)
 >
-> Before IM v6.3.5-9 the above will have removed any transparency in the written image (equivalent of a "`-type Grayscale`") due to a bug.
+> Before IM v6.3.5-9 the above would have removed any transparency in the written image (equivalent of a "`-type Grayscale`") due to a bug.
 > This was fixed as soon as I noted the problem and reported it.
 > (There is a lesson here :-)